Data-Driven Dynamic Factor Modeling via Manifold Learning: Preliminaries

-Motivated by the Taylor approximation \eqref{eq:mahalanobis} in the previous subsection, we consider the modified Mahalanobis distance between $z_i$ and $z_j$:
+Although we do not observe $\theta$ directly, distances in the latent space can be approximated using observations of $Z$.
+Motivated by the Taylor approximation \eqref{eq:mahalanobis} in the previous subsection, we consider the squared modified Mahalanobis distance between $z_i$ and $z_j$:

 where $C(t_i)$ denotes the instantaneous quadratic covariation matrix of $z(t_i)$.
+This approximates $\|\theta(t_i)-\theta(t_j)\|^2$ up to $O(\|z(t_i)-z(t_j)\|^4)$ by equation \eqref{eq:mahalanobis}.
 In Section \ref{sec:validation}, we approximate $C(t_i)$ by its sample average in a trailing window.
-For strictly positive financial data, one can also use an estimator such as the one presented in \cite{chesney_estimating_1995}.
+For strictly positive financial data, one can also use an estimator such as the one presented in \citet{chesney_estimating_1995}.